yasirisortiz/TipShare/README.md

 # TipShare
 Tipshare is a tip calculator android app.
 This app was created to make users'lives easier when it comes to calculating tips.
 Most of the time, customers have to do the math for the tip amoun and write down the accurate total.
-This is an addordable and accesible app.
+This is an affordable and accesible app.